 Reading is one of those things that can be both entertaining and enriching.
 Rather than spend their time on social media, avid readers know that reading something, whether it’s fiction or non-fiction, is a healthier way to spend their free time.

 Avid readers are introspective

 Reading helps you look at life from different points of view.
 A good book will make you contemplate and think abstractly by trying to understand the book through real-life experiences.
 There are many lessons to be learned from both fiction and non-fiction books.
 Of course, life is the best teacher that you can have and you will learn most of life’s lessons through your own mistakes.
 The wiser thing you can do is learn from the mistakes of other people and reading will take you on a journey through other people’s lives and experiences.
-Successful people understand the profound effect of consuming quality literature has on the mind and how they can help you succeed in life.
+Successful people understand the profound effect of consuming quality literature has on the mind and how it can help you succeed in life.

 Reading improves creativity

 Reading novels and poetry is food for our ability to imagine.
 Fiction can take you to different worlds and make you see life from abstract points of view.
 Once you’ve been to those worlds, you can never be fully content with life.
 Discontented people are the ones that have the initiative to improve the world around them.
 Elon Musk is a prime example of a famous “bookworm” that wants to change the world.
 When asked how he learned to build rockets, Elon’s answer is simple: “I read books.”

 Reading improves vocabulary and critical thinking, which is why you’re told by the educational system to read “the classics.”
 It’s no wonder that the greatest orators in history were avid readers.
 When you use your mind regularly by absorbing new sentences every day, words will come out easier, both in speaking and in writing.

 Reading expands your vocabulary